hernantz/blog/content/its-the-competition-stupid.md

 > <cite>Joel Mokyr, [Why the Industrial Revolution didn't happen in China][5]</cite>.

+The important thing to note here is that even if the government is the chosen agent of change, the odds of succeding with top-down central planning are going to be low, compared to a society where descentrilized experimentation and discord are the core values.

+A society that [test their ideas constantly][11], enabled by freedom (understood as a very limited set of artificial impossitions), and guided by humility (necessary to accept that one does not have all the answers), will see higher chances of success over those who do not have a framework of constant improvement that challenges status quo.

+Does your society work as lab?
+Does it work through the free enterprise system?
+Does it work through government intervention?
+A bit of both?

 1. The pinnacle of competition: ciudades estado
    Cities should become laboratories of social and economic experiments. http://cityobservatory.org/about/